GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 ### Bubblewrap

-The [Bubblewrap][10] project provides tooling to generate Android apps in the form of a NodeJS library and a Command Line Interface (CLI).
+The [Bubblewrap][10] project generates Android apps in the form of a NodeJS library and a Command Line Interface (CLI).

 Bootstrapping a new project is achieved by running the tool and passing the URL of the Web